Skip to main content

 How we are helping

-Prior to the pandemic, the strong performance of Cook Islands' tourism industry resulted in a relatively high GDP per capita in comparison to many Pacific island countries and the OECD's decision to classify Cook Islands as a high income-country.
-The COVID-19 pandemic has since caused a significant contraction in Cook Islands’ tourism-based economy.
+Prior to the COVID-19 pandemic, the strong performance of the Cook Islands' tourism industry resulted in a relatively high GDP per capita, supporting the OECD's decision to classify the Cook Islands as a high income-country.
+The pandemic caused a significant contraction in the Cook Islands' economy; which remains dependent on the tourism industry.

 ODA achieved program activities